 Where to Stay in Syracuse for Sightseeing

-The best place to base yourself in Syracuse is in or near downtown, which includes the area around the University of Syracuse.
+The best place to base yourself in Syracuse is in or near downtown, which includes the area around Syracuse University.
 This will put you close to the major attractions, the Carrier Dome stadium, as well as restaurants and shops.
 Alternatively, staying in the Inner Harbor area is perfect if you are here to enjoy Destiny Mall or are simply in town to catch a game.

-The Hotel Skyler Syracuse, Tapestry Collection by Hilton, is a smaller, historic boutique hotel.
+- The Hotel Skyler Syracuse, Tapestry Collection by Hilton, is a smaller, historic boutique hotel.
 Formerly a temple dating from 1921, the property is a member of Historic Hotels of America and the city's first LEED Platinum hotel.
-This eco-chic hotel is well located on the grounds of the University of Syracuse and is an ideal place to stay while visiting the campus for a sporting event or exploring nearby downtown.
+This eco-chic hotel is well located on the grounds of Syracuse University and is an ideal place to stay while visiting the campus for a sporting event or exploring nearby downtown.
 Be sure to check out the beautiful stained glass in the lobby area.

-Also located just steps from the University of Syracuse and close to downtown is the Sheraton Syracuse University Hotel.
+- Also located just steps from Syracuse University and close to downtown is the Sheraton Syracuse University Hotel & Conference Center.
 Rooms here are spacious and comfortable, and the hotel has a wide array of amenities including a fully equipped gym and indoor pool.
 The Sheraton also offers a complimentary shuttle to or from Hancock International Airport.